praxigento/mage_ext_log4php/README.md

 ### Create adapter in your own module

-Use adapter to switch between Praxigento_Log wrapper or Magento default logs:
+Use adapter to automatically switch between Praxigento_Log wrapper (if installed) and Magento default logs (otherwise):

     <?php
     class Namespace_Module_Logger